...

 • Eating until feeling uncomfortably full

-5. The binge eating is not associated with the recurrent use of inappropriate compensatory behaviour as in bulimia nervosa and does not occur exclusively during the course of bulimia nervosa or anorexia nervosa.
+The binge eating is not accompanied by compensatory behaviours such as vomiting, fasting, or excessive exercise, and it does not occur exclusively during bulimia nervosa or anorexia nervosa.

 Level of Severity: